-Social Security's "cost-of-living adjustment" (COLA) for 2023 increases disability payments for SSDI and SSI recipients by 8.7%.
-This is the largest increase since the early 1980s and is due to rampant increases in prices (inflation) over the past year.
-Along with the benefit increases for the year 2023, various numbers having to do with eligibility have also changed.
+Social Security's "cost-of-living adjustment" (COLA) for 2024 increases disability payments for SSDI and SSI recipients by 3.2%.
+This year's COLA is lower than last year's due to a slowdown in price increases (inflation) over the past year.
+Along with the benefit increases for the year 2024, various numbers having to do with eligibility for benefits are also changing.

 SSDI income limits.
-Social Security will consider you for SSDI benefits only if you aren't working or if you're making less than $1,470 per month from working (up from $1,350 in 2022).
-But if you're legally blind, you can make up to $2,460 per month.
+Social Security will consider you for SSDI benefits only if you aren't working or if you're making less than $1,550 per month from working (up from $1,470 in 2023).
+If you're legally blind, you can make up to $2,590 per month.
 These are the "substantial gainful activity" (SGA) limits.
 On an annual basis, you can't make more than $18,600, or $31,080 if you're blind.

 SSDI unearned income limits.
 As to other income (like gifts, interest income, or unemployment benefits), the SSDI program has no limits.
 SSDI recipients aren't subject to an asset limit either.
 That's because SSDI is an insurance program that people pay into out of every paycheck; it's not a low-income program like SSI (see below).

 Number of work credits.
 To be "insured" (eligible) for SSDI, you must have paid into the system for a number of years, either by paying FICA taxes in a job covered by Social Security or by paying self-employment taxes.
 Social Security keeps track of how much you've worked by giving you "credits" for each calendar quarter you worked.